Development Image Build Context

 Since there aren't other environment variables needed for Acts to function at runtime,

-we just need to build ldmx-sw with specific cmake
+we just need to build ldmx-sw with specific cmake options pointing it to our new location of Acts.

 just configure -DActs_DIR=/path/to/ldmx/acts/install